thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

     The Client Onboarding assets have been adapted from the
     <a href="https://github.com/IBM/cp4ba-labs/tree/main/21.0.3" target="_blank">IBM TechJam 21.0.3</a>
     materials as developed by the IBM SWAT Team

-==TY/GB: Describe how teams should approach performing these steps in parallel.
-Possibly steps: 1&2, 3, 4&5, 6&7==
+You must use the artefacts downloaded from this page, DO NOT use the original SWAT artefacts you may have downloaded previously.

+When working in a team some of these steps can be performed in parallel.
+TODO
+    - 1&2
+    - 3
+    - 4&5
+    - 6&7

 **Note:** These instructions assume that you have Cloud Pak for Business Automation 21.0.3 installed along with Open Prediction Service (OPS).
+The CP4BA cluster that has been provisioned for you for Tech Academy meets these requirements.

 ## URL's For Your Installation
 Each team will be allocated a pre-configured CP4BA cluster, hosted in an enterprise account on IBM Cloud to which you have been invited.